 Common Raven Amazing Facts

-- Ravens are extraordinarily intelligent, with brains larger than any other kind of bird.
+- Ravens are extraordinarily intelligent, with large brains relative to their body size, among the largest of any bird.
 They are capable of solving complex problems and can even tell other ravens about events and objects that they can’t immediately see.
 They’ve even been known to notify wolves of carcasses so the wolves can open the carcass up for them.

 - As of 2021, seven ravens guard the Tower of London.
 It is believed that if the ravens ever left the Tower, the kingdom would collapse.
 There need to be six ravens guarding the Tower, with one as a spare just in case.